dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 - IOPS (Input/output Operations Per Second) represents the number of requests being sent to the storage disk per one second.
 IOPS could be measured in read or write operation - random or sequential.
 - Bandwidth or throughput is a metric measuring the amount of data that the application sends to the disk in a specified interval.
 - Latency measures the time taken to send and receive the data bits to and from the storage disk respectively.
-- The graph below shows that both bandwidth and latency increase when the block size is higher with IOPS decreases.
+- The graph below shows that both bandwidth and latency increase whereas IOPS and CPU usage decrease when the block size is higher.
 - Generally, the block size for data warehouse is typically higher than OLTP (Online Transaction Processing) systems.
 This is because data warehouse tends to require high bandwidth whereas OLTP system requires high IOPS.
 High IOPS can be achieved at the expense of low bandwidth.
 In short, block size should be configured appropriately based on the characteristics of the workloads.

 ![](../../assets/images/longhorn/bench2.png)